 Oculus PC Home Screen

 The Oculus PC home screen should look like the image above.
 Click on the Facebook or Oculus log in button depending on what kind of account you have.
-If you have to sign up for an account, click that option and then come back here when you are done.
+If you have to sign up for an account, click that option and return here when you are done.

 Setup Your Oculus PC Account

-You need to connect your Quest 2 headset to your PC in order to complete the setup.
-Use your charging cable to connect to the PC and the Oculus software will automatically detect it.
+You need to connect your Quest headset to your PC to complete the setup.
+Use your charging cable to connect to the PC, and the Oculus software will automatically detect it.
 Click the blue Continue button when it becomes available.

 Enable Oculus Air Link in PC Software